aschalew1/openemr-contextualization/README.md

 # openemr-contextualization
-Developing/Contextualizing openEMR to Ethiopian healthcare information systems context and region specific (CloudCareEthiopia)
+Developing and Contextualizing openEMR to Ethiopian healthcare information systems.
+A region specific (CloudCareEthiopia)